 This driver setup works extremely well, producing a wide, detailed and grand-sounding soundstage.
 The Sonos Playbar creates sounds genuinely larger than its size – however we did find that the best results came from positioning the soundbar “upright” rather than on its back, as Sonos suggests.

 The Sonos Playbar’s sound is exceedingly crisp and detailed, a tonality that’s common in aluminium-bodied speakers.
 There’s real finesse in its delivery of music and dialogue alike.

 Given the speakers it has at its disposal, bass performance is pretty impressive too.
 For relatively small drivers, the Sonos Playbar can pump-out mid-bass tones with surprising authority.
 However, it fails to deliver low bass and sub-bass sound.
 The drop-off is pronounced, and means that the Playbar alone isn’t quite enough to do justice to an explosion-packed action movie.
 A sub-less system also lacks a little warmth compared with a more traditional set-up.

 That’s where the Sonos Sub comes in.
-The Sonos Playbar can be used happily enough on its own, or you can add the £600 Sonos subwoofer as part of a 3.1 setup.
+The Sonos Playbar can be used happily enough on its own, or you can add the £699 Sonos subwoofer as part of a 3.1 setup.
 Feeling especially flush?
 You can also add a pair of Play:3 speakers to upgrade to a full 5.1 surround sound rig.
-However, this package will cost you £1700, which will seem ever-so-slightly terrifying to some.
+However, this pricey package will seem ever-so-slightly terrifying to some.